kaazing/universal-client/javascript/JavaScriptClient.md

 	```
 	Where:
-	- **protocol**: Specifies protocol that should be used for communications: jms - for communication with Kaazing JMS Gateway, amqp - for communication with Kaazing AMQP Gateway.
+	- **protocol**: Specifies the protocol that should be used for communications:
+	  - jms - for communication with the Kaazing JMS Gateway
+	  - amqp - for communication with the Kaazing AMQP Gateway.

 - Establish a connection
 	```javascript